Yvonne L. Munn Center for Nursing Research

 Proposal Format and Evaluation Criteria

 Proposals must meet Institutional Review Board (IRB) criteria for proposals.
-The MGB Human Research Committee IRB may be reached at http://healthcare.partners.org/phsirb or at 857-282-1900.
+This can occur once funding has been awarded.
+The MGB Human Research Committee IRB may be reached at their Website, email: IRB@partners.org ; or phone: 857-282-1900.

 The Grant Review Committee utilizes the format and criteria below in evaluating proposals.
 It is required that applicants use these criteria to develop their proposals and comply with the associated page limits.
 Formatting for all proposals should be margins of 1” all around, a font of 12 pitch, and single spacing.
 A cover page stating applicant name, unit of employment, mentor’s name, and title of project should be included.
 See below for guidelines.